vpinball/b2s-backglass/README.md

 The **B2S_ScreenResIdentifier** tool included in the package will help you alter your *.res files.
 You can even "throw" one of the res files on the execuatable and it will edit it for you (the first parameter when started on a command line is the filename to a res file).
+It is now possible to turn off saving comments.
+Any manual entered comments will be overwritten!

 ## B2S.Backglass Designer